 RESULTS MAY VARY: TRAINING RECIPES

-Fast forward fifteen years and this advice is now so widely accepted that it has become Dog Park Wisdom.
+This advice has become so widely accepted that it is now Dog Park Wisdom - advice given by the average dog lover.
 Which is great, right?
 It means that positive reinforcement for behavior problems has gone mainstream!

 Dog does, in fact, form positive association to strangers.
 First chance he gets, he runs up to a stranger in anticipation of food, his body language conveying everything that says “Happy Friendly Dog.”
 But rather than present treats, the stranger reaches out to pet the obviously friendly dog, when suddenly…BITE!!!